getsentry/hackweek-feature-flags/spec/Protocol.md

 {
   "feature_flags": {
     "feature_flag_name": {
+      // type of the value attached to the feature flag, contained in the field "result" "kind": "bool",
       // global tags that need to match for this flag to be considered at all "tags": {
         "key": "value"